gsm1011/hadoop.admin/manuscript/chapter4.md

 ### See also

-- The Installing Linux on node recipe of Chapter [chap:2], Preparing for Hadoop Installation
+- The Installing Linux on node recipe of [Chapter 2](#chap:2), Preparing for Hadoop Installation
-- The Installing Java and other tools recipe of Chapter [chap:2], Preparing for Hadoop Installation
+- The Installing Java and other tools recipe of [Chapter 2](#chap:2), Preparing for Hadoop Installation
-- The Configuring SSH recipe of Chapter [chap:2], Preparing for Hadoop installation
+- The Configuring SSH recipe of [Chapter 2](#chap:2), Preparing for Hadoop installation
-- The Configuring Hadoop in Fully-distributed Mode recipe of Chapter [chap:3], Configuring a Hadoop Cluster
+- The Configuring Hadoop in Fully-distributed Mode recipe of [Chapter 3](#chap:3), Configuring a Hadoop Cluster
 - The Managing TaskTracker recipe
 - The Decommissioning DataNode recipe